xavsio4/yii2-assorted-devkit/README.md

 ## List of features

-- class Util
+* class Util
--- Display an avatar image using the Gravatar.com service --
+    * Display an avatar image using the Gravatar.com service

-- class SocialFunctions
+* class SocialFunctions
--- get the latest tweet
+    * get the latest tweet of an account

 ## Examples